-In keeping with the philosophy of Newman, the founder of UCD, the introduction of the UCD Horizons initiative in 2005 resulted in the development of fullymodularised, semesterised and credit-based degree programmes.
-Modular degrees provide a more flexible, faster and cost-effective way to educate the growing number of students entering third-level education (Betts and Smith, 1998).
-Under the restructured curriculum at UCD, in a given academic year, students choose core modules from their specific subject area, a number of options (if applicable) and elective modules, which can be chosen from within the student's programme of study (in-programme electives) or from any other programme across the entire University (non-programme or general electives).
+In keeping with the philosophy of Newman, the founder of UCD, the introduction of the UCD Horizons initiative in 2005 resulted in the development of fully-modularised, semesterised and credit-based degree programmes.
+Modular degrees provide a more flexible, faster and cost-effective way to educate the growing number of students entering third-level education [7].
+Under the re-structured curriculum at UCD, in a given academic year, students choose core modules from their specific subject area, a number of options (if applicable) and elective modules, which can be chosen from within the student's programme of study (in-programme electives) or from any other programme across the entire University non-programme or general electives).
 Students can select two modules out of the twelve modules they take each year from any programme across the University.
 The philosophy underlying this curricular transformation is to give the freedom of choice to students to broaden their knowledge in different areas or deepen their knowledge in their chosen programme of study.
-Crucially, Horizons facilitates the formation of 'creative and innovative graduates', central to UCD's Strategy for Education and Student Experience (2009 - 2013).
+Crucially, Horizons facilitates the formation of graduates that are 'intellectually flexible and globally engaged', central to UCD's Education Strategy 2009 - 2014 [8].

-Module Comment

-Core Students are required to take

-these modules

-Options Students may be required to

-select a number of modules

-from a specified suite of

-modules

-Electives In-programme Students can select a

-maximum of 2 modules per

-year from a suite of modules

-offered by the programme

-General Students can select a

-maximum of 2 modules per

-year from any programme

-across the University,

-subject to timetable and

-space restrictions
+Module Comment Core Students are required to take these modules Options Students may be required to select a number of modules from a specified suite of modules Electives In-programme Students can select a maximum of 2 modules per year from a suite of modules offered by the programme General Students can select a maximum of 2 modules per year from any programme across the University, subject to timetable and space restrictions